Curious as to how long your project will take?

 Custom Styles

 Each and every Style is customizable.
-Colour, font, spacing, effect, tabs, symbols, hierarchy in lists, linking to multilevel lists, borders….
-The list goes on and on.
+Colour, font, spacing, effect, tabs, symbols, hierarchy in lists, linking to multilevel lists, borders … the list goes on and on.
 What shows up on the Quick Styles Gallery is editable, and can be constrained to show just the customized Styles.

 Style Samples